g33kyaditya/specter/README.md

 ## Logic

 ```
-coin.py <-- Producer of coings, queries API and pushes each cryptocoin to a task queue
+coin.py <-- Producer of coins, queries API and pushes each cryptocoin to a task queue

 worker.py <--- Pops each cryptocoing off of the task queue and saves details in a mongodb
 ```